pickdani/mazegen/README.md

 # js-maze
-generate mazes you can solve using the mouse
+Generates mazes you can solve using the mouse and can show you the shortest path.

 https://pickdani.github.io/js-maze/